Crain Soudien: Leadership roles and public service

-Soudien served as vice-president of the World Council of Comparative Education Societies from 1998 to 2003 and as president from 2007 to 2011.
+Soudien was vice-president of the World Council of Comparative Education Societies from 1998 to 2003 and as president from 2007 to 2011.
 He chaired South Africa's Ministerial Committee on Transformation and Social Cohesion in Higher Education, appointed in 2008, and led reviews on discrimination in textbooks and governance in public schooling.
 At the University of Cape Town, he held the role of Deputy Vice-Chancellor responsible for academic planning and transformation.
-In 2015, he was appointed chief executive officer of the Human Sciences Research Council, serving until 2021.
+In 2015, he was appointed chief executive officer of the Human Sciences Research Council, until 2021.
 He is a fellow of the Academy of Science of South Africa, the American Academy of Arts and Sciences, and the International Academy of Education.

 Research and publications

 Soudien's research focuses on race, identity, education policy, and social difference, with particular emphasis on post-apartheid South Africa.
 His scholarship examines how historical inequalities continue to shape educational experiences and youth identity.
 He has written extensively on curriculum reform, transformation in higher education, and the sociology of schooling.

 His publication record includes the authoring and co-authoring of over 180 articles, reviews, reports, and book chapters.
 His published works include Youth Identity in Contemporary South Africa: Race, Culture and Schooling (2007), Realising the Dream: Unlearning the Logic of Race in the South African School (2012), and Cape Radicals: Intellectual and Political Thought of the New Era Fellowship, 1930s–1960s (2019).
 His writing is widely cited in studies of education, social justice, and transformation in the global South.